4.86 from 7 votes

 Variations/ Adaptations

-Here are some easy adaptations for your prawn and chorizo pasta!
+Here are some easy adaptations for your prawn and chorizo pasta.

-How to make prawn and chorizo pasta
+How to make the Ultimate Prawn and Chorizo Pasta

 1. Start by slicing the chorizo into circles, then quarters (Image 1).